Lauren Schlanger, MD, is a board-certified primary care physician. She is an assistant professor at the Alpert Medical School of Brown University.

 Consistent use of condoms and other barriers can help prevent STDs, but they are not a guarantee or equally as effective for all infections.
 While abstinence is the only way to prevent STDs altogether, knowing the risk factors for transmission can help you protect yourself if you are sexually active.

 Most sexually transmitted diseases (STDs) do not go away on their own without treatment.
 Bacterial STDs, such as syphilis, chlamydia, and gonorrhea, require treatment with antibiotics to clear.
-Viral STDs, such as herpes, HIV, and HPV, are treated with antiviral medications to address symptoms, prevent recurrent outbreaks, and halt disease progression.
+Viral STDs, such as herpes and HIV, are treated with antiviral medications to address symptoms, prevent recurrent outbreaks, and halt disease progression.

 Sexually transmitted diseases (STDs) are infections that are spread through intimate contact including vaginal, oral, or anal sex and foreplay.
 Some STDs are spread through body fluids including blood, saliva, semen, and vaginal secretions, while others are spread through skin-to-skin contact.
 STDs can produce obvious symptoms such as genital itching, discharge, or sores, however, people can have an STD with no symptoms.

 All sexually active men and women should be tested for STDs from time to time, but how often depends on your lifestyle.
-People who have multiple sex partners, sexually active gay and bisexual men, and women under 25 should be tested more frequently than people in monogamous relationships.
+People who have multiple sex partners, sexually active gay and bisexual men, and women under 25 should be tested annually.
 STD testing is recommended for all pregnant women.
 In addition, all sexually active people from ages 13 to 64 should be tested for HIV at least once.

 The only sure way to avoid getting a sexually transmitted disease (STD) is to abstain from all intimate contact.
 For most people, that isn’t practical, but fortunately, STDs are largely preventable.
 Consistent and correct use of condoms helps, but they are not equally effective for all infections.
 Understanding how STDs are spread and taking appropriate precautions reduces the risk of STD transmission.